haykam821/ShortcutsPreview/README.md

 * Send Messages
 * Send Links

+You can invite the hosted version with the necessary permissions through [this link](https://discordapp.com/api/oauth2/authorize?client_id=492797846265921548&permissions=19456&scope=bot).

 The first iCloud URL found in a message is previewed with an embed message.